 Tomme with sheep's milk, Sapalet comes from the largest flock of sheep in Switzerland, located in Rossinière, Pays-d'Enhaut.

-Now well established, the Sapalet cheese factory, named after its first cheese, sells its products throughout French-speaking Switzerland and part of German-speaking Switzerland.
-In 2017, the Henchoz family equiped its Rossinière dairy with a shop selling direct to customers.
-In addition to the Sapalet, they sell their fresh cheeses, spreads and seracs, as well as fondue mixes, butter, cream and about fifteen different flavours of yogurt.
+Today, the Sapalet cheese dairy, named after its first cheese, is well established and sells its products throughout French-speaking Switzerland and part of German-speaking Switzerland.
+In 2017, the Henchoz family equipped its Rossinière cheese dairy with a direct sales shop.
+In addition to Sapalet, they buy a whole range of dairy products, as well as meat from sheep and charcuterie from pigs reared on the farm.